Shandilya21/Few-Shot/README.md

 5. Open a Pull Request

 #### Acknowledgment:
-[(oscarknagg)](https://github.com/oscarknagg/few-shot) Thanks for sharing the code and supporting references.
+[(oscarknagg)](https://github.com/oscarknagg/few-shot) I would like to thanks for sharing the code and supporting references.